ForestNYoung/StochSpaceExpedition/README.md

 * Stoch!

 ## UI and Logic Planning
-Stoch Space Expedition will be a text game.
+Stoch's Space Expedition will be a text game.

 Class Diagram